GAMES & PUZZLES

 mechanical puzzle

-A puzzle, involving several objects or a single object composed of one or more movable parts, whose solution requires moving from an initial state to a predefined final state.
+A mechanical puzzle is a puzzle, involving several objects or a single object composed of one or more movable parts, whose solution requires moving from an initial state to a predefined final state.
 Mechanical puzzles were first classified by Louis Hoffmann in Puzzles Old And New (1893).1 A modified form of his scheme is shown in the table below.
 Click on the links for further details.

 assembly 2-dimensional assembly